tayfunOztemel/city-population/README.md

 `Travels`, `Accidents`

 ### Restrictions:
-Children can only happen after Adulthood and Partner Nothing can happen until Birth
+Children can only happen after Adulthood and Partner.
+Nothing can happen until Birth.
-Nothing can happen after Death
+Nothing can happen after Death.
-Death can happen at any moment
+Death can happen at any moment.
 Partner can only happen after Adulthood

 ### Sample Life-Events Queue: